rbabaci1/github-usercard/README.md

 # Github User Cards
-## Allows you to search GitHubusers and view their profiles, contributions and followers
+## Allows you to search GitHub users and view their profiles, contributions and followers